MetzinAround/practical-classroom-workshop/index.md

 ## Introduction to Courseware as Code and DevOps

-**Courseware as Code** (CwaC) is a revolutionary approach to designing, creating, and maintaining course content and all related assets based on a foundation of DevOps and CI/CD philosophies.
+**Courseware as Code** (CwaC) is a revolutionary approach to designing, creating, and maintaining course content and all related assets based on a foundation of DevOps and continuous integration (CI) and continuous development (CD) philosophies.
 CwaC extends the process, tools, and culture of DevOps designing, creating, and maintaining education content and assets of all types.

 **DevOps** is a set of practices and tools that combines software development and information technology operations.
 DevOps is also a cultural transformation; it improves collaboration between developers and operations team members by implementing a mindset that promotes feedback loops, continuous improvement, loosely coupled architecture teams.